 |Players||1-8 Players (Online)|

-I’ve always been a big horror fan with films series like Halloween, A Nightmare on Elm Street, and Friday the 13th being some of my favourites.
+I’ve always been a big horror fan with film series like Halloween, A Nightmare on Elm Street, and Friday the 13th being some of my favourites.
 Being a big gamer, I always hoped that they would make a decent game based on one of these series.
 Sadly, I was always left disappointed as the few games based on these franchises came at a time when video games were just starting to game a foothold and most of them were considered some of the worst games of all-time.
 Illfonic and Gun Media finally tried to fix this issue by bringing us a brand-new game based on Friday the 13th.
 So let’s see how this one stacks up!

 If you played Friday the 13th on the NES, you probably have a sour taste in your mouth.
 It just wasn’t good, but that was a product of the limitations of the console at the time.
 Friday the 13th these days is exactly what I would expect from a game based on the series.
 It’s an asymmetrical online multiplayer game in which a group of up to 7 camp counselors must work to escape from the murderous Jason Voorhees.
 It’s an addictive little game of cat and mouse that plays out differently every single time.